GeoNode/QGISGeoNodePlugin/docs/user-guide.md

      ![GeoNode Plugin Provider](images/user_guide/data_source_manager.png)

-2. Add a new GeoNode instance connection, click a button with a label "New" which is inside the "Connections" group box, then a dialog for filling in connection details will be shown.
+2. Add a new GeoNode instance connection, click a button with a label "New" which is inside the "Connections" group box, a dialog for filling in connection details will be shown.
-3. Enter the GeoNode instance details "Name" and "URL", the "URL" is for the GeoNode URL, if the instance supports authentication, you can choose the authentication configurations for the instance using the QGIS authentication configuration selector widget available on the connection dialog.
+3. Enter the GeoNode instance details "Name" and "URL", the "URL" is for the GeoNode URL, if the instance supports authentication, you can add the authentication configurations for the instance using the QGIS authentication configuration selector widget available on the connection dialog.

      To add new authentication configuration, click a button with ![add symbol](images/user_guide/add_symbol.svg) symbol which is beside the authentication configurations list combo box, the following dialog will be shown.
      ![Adding authentication configuration](images/user_guide/add_authentication.png)
-   `Basic Authentication` will be selected by default the first time the dialog is loaded, other authentication types are available including OAuth2 authentication.
+   `Basic authentication` will be selected by default the first time the dialog is opened.

-    For API V2 we recommend to use OAuth2 with the Authorization code flow, for the legacy API use OAuth2 with authorization code flow and also provide the username and password on the additional UI controls that are shown on connection configuration dialog.
+    For API V2 we recommend to use `OAuth2 authentication` with the `Authorization code` grant type, for the CSW API, OAuth2 with authorization code flow is recommend to be used with additional username and password provided on the connection configuration dialog UI.

     The below image shows usage of a OAuth2 configuration with a `Authorization code` grant type and sample `Token URL`, `Client ID`, `Client Secret`, all these details